coreos/locksmith/README.md

 clear command.

 ```
-$ foccacia clear 69d27b356a94476da859461d3a3bc6fd
+$ rebootlockctl clear 69d27b356a94476da859461d3a3bc6fd
 ```

 ### Maximum Sempahore

-By default the reboot lock only holds allows a single holder.
+By default the reboot lock only allows a single holder.
 However, a user may want more than a single machine to be upgrading at a time.
 This can be done by increasing the semaphore count.

 ```
-$ foccacia set-semaphore-max 4
+$ rebootlockctl set-max 4
 Old: 1
 New: 4
 ```